sanket1505/RailwayProject_MySQL/README.md

-# RailwayProject_MySQL
-This DBMS Mini Project is a functional Railway Ticket Booking System.
-It demonstrates backend engineering skills by solving the "Lost Update" problem common in reservation systems.
-Using MySQL's transaction controls, the app ensures that multiple users cannot book the same seat simultaneously.

 # 🚂 Railway Reservation System (DBMS Project)

 **RailwayProject_MySQL** is a web-based booking system that demonstrates core Database Management System (DBMS) concepts using **Python (Flask)** and **MySQL**.